adamstorer/jekyll-cayman-theme/_posts/2017-09-12-Weber-Politics-Vocation-defs.markdown

 ---

 <def>What is meant by politics?: The leadership, or the influencing of the leaership, of a political association, hence today, of a state</def>

 What is a state?

-<def>What does the state have control over?:The use of physical force</def>
+<def>What does the state have control over?: The use of physical force</def>

 Indeed, every state is founded by force.
 >When a question is said